playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 >
 > When I first started web development, I worked on an Angular 2 project.
 In Angular there's a [strong, opinionated, and reasonably laid out style guide](https://angular.dev/style-guide) that outlines how you should structure your project.
 Combined with a list of official tools that built on top of the core, well written Angular apps can feel very consistent from one app to another.
 >
 > Imagine my surprise when my next work project was in React and I learned how there's few official libraries relevant to most app authors and no codified style guide to reference.
-This feeling never truly left even after a few React projects under my belt so, when I started working on my own (now defunct) multi-year-long application, I was determined to solve this problem.
+This feeling never truly left, even after a few React projects under my belt, so when I started working on my own (now defunct) multi-year-long application, I was determined to solve this problem.
 >
 > This article outlines the solution I came up with after years of experimentation and has been refined after years of production usage after said experimentation.